 - I spend the winter in one location and the summer in another, do I have to tell A.R.C. of my address change?

 - Can I find Antique Radio Classified on the newstand?

 1. How can I subscribe?

 Click here to subscribe.
-You also can subscribe using the coupon in the center of any issue, by e-mail, fax, telephone, or mail.
+You also can subscribe by e-mail, fax, telephone, or mail.
 Please give us your name, mailing address, telephone number, payment information, and term of subscription.
-You will receive your ID and PASSWORD in the mail.
-Please telephone if you want them sooner.
+You will receive your ID and PASSWORD.

 2. What are your subscription rates?

 Foreign rates (one year, U.S. dollars): Canada by air--$50.00; Mexico by air--$60.00; other foreign by air--$70.00

 Each month nearly 3000 copies are mailed and fortunately, the post office only loses, delays or damages a few and only a few have printing defects.